Trigger Finger and Thumb

 Open surgery

-A small incision in the palm to access the tendon sheath which is cut open to allow more space for the tendon to move.
-This is a highly successful procedure for recovering mobility.
+A small incision in the palm to access the tendon sheath and A1 pulley which is cut open to allow more space for the tendon to move.
+This is a day procedure usually under local anaesthetic +/- sedation and is a highly successful procedure for recovering mobility.
+This is my preferred surgical option.

 Downloadable info sheets related to Trigger Finger and Thumb